arashsm79/n-full-sets-a188431/README.md

 # Number of N full sets - sequence a188431
-Algorithms for producing the sequence A188431 in OEIS p5 sketch https://editor.p5js.org/arashsm79/full/bu130hzxv
+Algorithms for producing the sequence A188431 in OEIS.

+p5 sketch
+https://editor.p5js.org/arashsm79/full/bu130hzxv